(2013) Research fiction on automation and the sinister values of Human-Computer Interaction

 People of the future will probably forget that when Google Glass was announced, some actually thought it would be a good idea.
 Luckily by now people have realised the real focus of the technology – to be a sort of “saddle” that allows Google-owned robots to ride around on top of the heads of humans, issuing them instructions directly.
 This neatly side-stepped the complex issue of locomotion in robots (Asimo is now obsolete) by using humans as a sort of “meat vehicle”.

 There are several more examples in the paper.
 This was a paper we’d talked about writing for a long time, so it is great to see it finally complete, and on the record.
 The presentation at CHI itself was also a lot of fun (we did it in character, obviously).
 The whole thing is some kind of ridiculous, mischievous performance piece of critical intervention that for some bizarre reason uses the form of academic publication as the medium.
 Despite the humour, it makes a lot of serious points, most of which have been made before by more clever and professional academics (i.e. in terms of critical design, values in design, envisioning, design futures etc etc), but the format is a bit more accessible since it draws heavily on tropes of science fiction.
 Indeed the paper is the first piece of actual science fiction published and presented at CHI.
-It was also great to work with Dan O’Hara, who is a proper actual clever person, along with fellow LiSC-ers Conor and Shaun.
+It was also great to work with Dan O’Hara, along with fellow LiSC-ers Conor and Shaun.

 The full citation is: